 The I/O bus to system bus translation logic 108 provides the means required for an I/O device 28 to act as an I/O bus controller to access system bus 76 and thereby read or write to system memories 24 and 26.
 In either of these operations, an I/O device controls the I/O bus.
 The asynchronous I/O bus interface 126, operating at the speed of the I/O device, permits the bus interface unit 64 to act as a slave to the I/O device controller on the I/O bus 32 to decode the memory address and determine that the read or write cycle is destined for system memories 24 or 26.
-Simultaneously, the system bus controller interface 122 permits the bus interface unit 64 to act as a controller on the system bus 76.
-The memory controller 58 (FIG. 1) acts as a slave to the bus interface unit 64, and either provides the bus interface unit 64 with data read from system memory or writes data to system memory.
+Simultaneously, the system bus controller interface 122 permits the bus interface unit 64 to act as a controller on the system bus 74.
+The memory controller 58 (FIG. 2) acts as a slave to the bus interface unit 64, and either provides the interface 64 with data read from system memory or writes data to system memory.
 The reads and writes to system memory are accomplished through the FIFO buffer 124, a block diagram of which is illustrated in FIG. 3.

 As shown in FIG. 3, FIFO buffer 124 is a dual ported, asynchronous, bi-directional storage unit which provides temporary storage of data information between the system and I/O buses 76, 32.
 FIFO buffer 124 comprises four sixteen-byte buffers 125A-125D and FIFO control circuit 123.
 The four buffers 125A-125D buffer data to and from I/O bus controllers and system bus slaves, thereby allowing simultaneous operation of the I/O bus 32 and the system bus 76.
 The FIFO buffer 124 is physically organized as two thirty-two byte buffers (125A/125B and 125C/125D).
-The system bus controller interface 122 and the I/O bus slave interface 126 each control one thirty-two byte buffer while the other thirty-two byte buffers are utilized for read and write operations.
+The system bus controller interface 122 and the I/O bus slave interface 126 each control one thirty-two byte buffer while the other thirty-two byte buffer operates transparent to them.
+Both of the thirty-two byte buffers are utilized for read and write operations.

 Each FIFO 124A, 125B, 125C, 125D has an address register section either physically associated with the respective FIFO, or logically associated therewith.
-As data is transferred from the I/O bus 32 to FIFO 125A, the data will be accumulated until the 16 byte buffer is filled with 16 bytes 5 of data, provided that the addresses are contiguous.
-If a non-contiguous address is detected, the FIFO 125A will transfer the stored data to FIFO 125C, and at the same time FIFO 125B will start to receive data from the new noncontiguous address.
+As data is transferred from the I/O bus 32 to FIFO 125A, the data will be accumulated until the 16 byte buffer is filled with 16 bytes of data, provided that the addresses are contiguous.
+If a non-contiguous address is detected by the address action, the FIFO 125A will transfer the stored data to FIFO 125C, and at the same time FIFO 125B will start to receive this data from the new non-contiguous address.
 FIFO 125B will continue just as FIFO 125A did until it is filled with 16 bytes of data, or another non-contiguous address is detected.
-FIFO 125B will then transfer the stored data to FIFO 125D, and FIFO 125A again starts to store data; thus, it is possible to store up to four 16 byte blocks of noncontiguous address data.
+FIFO 125B will then transfer the stored data to FIFO 125D, and FIFO 125A again starts to store data; thus, it is possible to store up to four 16 byte blocks of non-contiguous address increased with minimal impact on the performance of the FIFO as related to the capacitive loading on signals clocking data in or out of the storage registers.
+This is accomplished because for every two buffers added (in parallel) only half the capacitive loading is added to the loading of clock 5 signals on each bus.